jagdish-pulpet/artnft/README.md

   <a href="https://github.com/jagdish-pulpet/artnft/pulls?q=is%3Apr+is%3Aclosed"><img src="https://img.shields.io/github/issues-pr-closed/jagdish-pulpet/artnft?style=flat-square" alt="GitHub closed pull requests"/></a>
 </p>

 ArtNFT Marketplace is a cutting-edge, full-stack web application designed for artists, collectors, and enthusiasts in the burgeoning world of Non-Fungible Tokens (NFTs).
 It offers a seamless and engaging experience for discovering unique digital artworks, creating and listing NFTs, and interacting with a vibrant community.
-The frontend is built with Next.js, and it communicates with a dedicated Node.js (Express) backend and a MySQL database.
+The frontend is built with Next.js, and it communicates with a dedicated Node.js (Express, TypeScript) backend and a PostgreSQL database.
 AI capabilities are integrated using Genkit.

 ## Table of Contents